 A Sports Council is established under the Chairmanship of Mr. Ross Dingle.

 The Food & Nutrition fortnightly Daily News features "Kai with Soul" continued, and the "Kai with Soul" Cookbook was launched ($30 each).

 The International Language School became the Spotswood College International Faculty with Mrs. Gloria Holland as its Director.
 59 International and 2 exchange students operated through this department.

 Jahla Tran-Lawrence is selected to the NPDC Youth Council.

 Two teams entered the Waikato University School of Law regional Mooting contest with one team qualifying for the North Island semi-finals that were held in Hamilton.

 The Year 13 Economics team of Harry Graham, Jacob Burton & Hamish Crimp won the ANZ Massey Economic Challenge at Palmerston North.

 Led by Mr. Kit Turnbull, the Tramping Club held several climbing/tramping activities during the year.

-Duke of Edinburgh Hillary's Award Scheme- Nine students enrolled for the Bronze Award in 2010.
+Duke of Edinburgh Hillary's Award Scheme- Travis Eaton gained his Bronze award, while 12 other students enrolled for the Bronze Award in 2010.

 The Gateway programme continued its success with 79 students involved.